 While still in high school, Scott was selected to attend the American Legion’s Badger Boys State program in Ripon and Boys Nation in Washington, D.C.
 The veterans and educators on staff taught him about importance of patriotism and public service.
 He returned to volunteer for both programs.

 Scott learned the importance of hard work at an early age.
 His first job was washing dishes at the Countryside Restaurant in Darien, Wisconsin.
 Later, he worked at McDonald’s in high school to save up money for college.
 He attended Marquette University and worked a variety of jobs including selling warranty agreements for IBM to pay for school.

 In his senior year, Scott received an offer to work for the American Red Cross and left college early to pursue his career.
 Years later, he was elected to the State Assembly in June, 1993.
 As a lawmaker, he helped lead the way on welfare reform, public safety, and educational opportunities.

 In 2002, Scott was elected to serve as the Milwaukee County Executive and went to work reforming the scandal-ridden county government.
 He was the first Republican to hold that office.
 Over the next eight years, Scott faithfully kept his promise to spend taxpayer money as if it were his own.
-He cut the county’s debt by 30%, reduced the county workforce by more than 25% and authored nine consecutive budgets without increasing the property tax levy from the previous year.
-Despite failing national and state economies, Milwaukee County recorded a budget surplus in 2009.
-Reelected in April of 2008, Scott received nearly 60% of the vote in a county where President Obama carried more than 60 percent of the vote.
+He cut the debt by 30 percent, reduced the workforce by more than 25 percent, and introduced nine consecutive budgets without increasing the property tax levy from the previous year.
+In 2008, he won re-election with nearly 60 percent of the vote, in a county where President Obama carried more than 60 percent of the vote.

 Watch the RGA’s American Comeback feature on Governor Walker: